dansarie/sboxgates/README.md

 argument.
 Graphs that include at least one LUT are converted to CUDA functions and graphs without LUTs are converted to C functions.
 For visualization of the generated graphs, they can be converted to Graphviz DOT format with the `-d` argument.

-## Test

-Tests are run automatically by [Travis CI](https://travis-ci.com/dansarie/sboxgates) on each new commit.
-The tests are documented in the testing script [.travis.yml](.travis.yml).
-Code coverage reports are available from [Coveralls](https://coveralls.io/github/dansarie/sboxgates).

 ### Command examples